What is an Arraignment?

 You will need a lawyer for your arraignment.
 If you cannot afford to hire a lawyer, the judge may appoint the public defender to represent you ONLY if he determines that you are too indigent to hire an attorney.
 We are criminal defense attorneys dedicated to criminal defense in all parts of Louisiana.
 We have defended hundreds of clients charged with criminal cases.
 We know all the ins and outs of providing effective representation for a criminal charge.
 Our criminal defense attorneys have a combined 100 years of criminal defense experience.
 If you are in search of a criminal attorney for your arraignment, give us a call.
 You won’t even have to come to our office, unless you prefer to.
 We can tell you over the phone how much representation for a case will cost.

-If you have a criminal charge, contact Carl Barkemeyer, Criminal Defense Attorney at (225) 964-6720 for a criminal defense attorney.
+If you have a criminal charge, contact the Barkemeyer Law Firm for a criminal defense attorney.